jvoisin/mat2/README.md

 This is precisely the job of mat2: getting rid, as much as possible, of metadata.

-mat2 provides both a command line tool, and a graphical user interface via an extension for Nautilus, the default file manager of GNOME.
+mat2 provides a command line tool, and graphical user interfaces via a service menu for Dolphin, the default file manager of KDE, and an extension for Nautilus, the default file manager of GNOME.

 # Requirements